influx6/shogun/readme.md

 ## FAQ

-### Why do I need to re-run `shogun build` on each change ?
+### Do I need to re-run `shogun build -dir` on each change ?

-Because `shogun build` supports building from a custom directory using the `-dir` flag, we can not say exactly where your shogun files will be stored, hence calling `shogun build` automatically for you might not suite your usage, thereby the need to call it yourself on each change.
+With the latest update to shogun, if you have shogun marked package files in your root directory of your package or within the area where `shogun build` gets called, then any change will be rebuilt automatically.
+But for others, you would need to specifically run `shogun build -dir=''` to build a given directory.

 ### What differentiates `shogun` from `mage` ?